SebiTimeWaster/Blockify/README.md

 Criteria used to select what conversions are allowed:

--   The resulting block needs to be of the same type of material, so no material conversions
+-   The resulting block form needs to be of the same type of material (I.e. Iron -> Iron)
 -   The blockifying must be doable by a player with a crafting table

 This is a list of all conversions Blockifier does: